The History of Cigarette's

 Prehistoric Conjectures: Small amounts of nicotine may have been present in certain Old World plants, including Belladonna and Nicotiana Africana, and nicotine byproducts have been found in human remains and smoking paraphenalia in the Africa and the Near East, there is no proof of habitual tobacco use in the Ancient world, on any continent except the New World.

-6000 BC: Historians believe the tobacco plant, as we know it today, begins growing in the New World.
+6000 BC: Historians believe the tobacco plant, as we know it today, begins growing in the New World by the Native Americans.

 1st Century BC: Historians believe Native American have begun using tobacco, including smoking, chewing and perhaps in hallucinogenic enemas.